GypsyShen/react-redux-expressjs-azure-example/README.md

 * Step 3. configure `deploy.sh` to generate the production build of react and redux todos app:

-Generating the production build of the react and redux app requires two steps:
+Generating the production build of the react and redux app requires two steps [7]:

 ```
 generate the modules